Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 Shade discreet striped parasol summery silhouette no shade

-Seating wood or matte metal simple style bulky, overly dark lounge set
+Seating wood or matte metal simple style too dark massive lounge set

-On a terrace, the rug should not impede use.
-For a dining area, it should be wide enough for chairs to remain stable when pushed back.
-For a relaxation area, it should connect at least the armchairs and the coffee table.
-This creates the impression of a real outdoor room.
+On a terrace, the rug should not hinder use.
+Under a dining area, it should be wide enough for chairs to remain stable when pushed back.
+Under a lounge area, it should connect at least the armchairs and the coffee table.
+This is what gives the impression of a real outdoor room.

 You can start with an outdoor rug if the terrace is exposed, then complement it with cushions and warm lighting.
 For resistance criteria, the guide on weather-resistant outdoor rugs remains the most useful before purchase.

-To avoid: An overly thematic Mediterranean decor can quickly look artificial.
+To avoid: A too thematic Mediterranean decor can quickly seem artificial.
 Three good materials are better than a collection of souvenir objects.

 Create a clear dining or relaxation area

-Even on an average-sized terrace, it's important to choose a primary zone.
-If you want to eat outside, the rug, table, and shade should work together.
-If you primarily want to read or entertain, the relaxation area should be more comfortable than decorative.
+Even on an average-sized terrace, it's important to choose a main zone.
+If you want to eat outside, the rug, table, and shade must work together.
+If you primarily want to read or entertain, the lounge area should be more comfortable than decorative.

-Plants help to visually close the space without partitioning.
-A potted olive tree, aromatic herbs, and two lower pots are enough to create a pleasant depth.
+Plants help to visually enclose the space without partitioning it.
+An olive tree in a pot, aromatic herbs, and two lower pots are already enough to create pleasant depth.

 A successful Mediterranean terrace relies on a warm palette, natural materials, pleasant shade, and a true living area.
-It doesn't need to be spectacular to be evocative.
+It doesn't need to be spectacular to be exotic.

-The secret is to let the materials do the work: terracotta, fibers, wood, outdoor textiles, and greenery already create the ambiance.
+The secret is to let the materials do the work: terracotta, fibers, wood, outdoor textiles, and plants already create the ambiance.

 Back to blog